nrwiersma/ConfigManager/README.md

 #include <ConfigManager.h>
 ```

-Intialise a global instance of the library
+Initialize a global instance of the library

 ```cpp
 ConfigManager configManager;